'Wheel of Fortune' contestant loses $40,000 as her choice of letters fails to crack a tough puzzle

-However, she couldn't guess the Triple Toss-Up puzzles and moved to the final spin, which led to the "phrase" category, where McKenzie solved "It Pays the Bills", taking her total to $19,450 and advancing to the bonus round.
-She then introduced her husband, Kyle.
-McKenzie moved on to choose the "phrase" category.
-After receiving the standard letters R, S, T, L, N, and E, she chose J, C, H, and A. The puzzle board then looked: W, H, A, T, A, K, _, N, _, _, _, _, E, R. Despite getting some letters, she cannot solve the puzzle "What a Kind Offer".
-Fans were left disappointed, and many of them criticized McKenzie for choosing a rare letter.
+However, she couldn't guess the Triple Toss-Up puzzles and moved to the final spin, which led to the "phrase" category, where McKenzie guessed "It Pays the Bills", taking her total to $19,450 and helping her advance to the bonus round.
+She then introduced her husband, Kyle, and moved on to choose the "phrase" category.
+After receiving the standard letters "R, S, T, L, N, and E," she chose "J, C, H, and A." The puzzle board then displayed, "W, H, A, T, A, K, _, N, _, _, _, _, E, R." Despite getting some letters, she wasn't able to solve the puzzle "What a Kind Offer."
+Fans were left disappointed, and many of them criticized McKenzie for choosing the wrong letters.

 "The answer to today's Bonus round.
 WHAT A KIND OFFER The puzzle was unkind.
-The challenger made a rare attempt to include a "J" in the letter combo, but it backfired," u/sy1971ofJapan pointed out on 'Wheel of Fortune' Reddit forum.
-"A "J" in that situation made no sense.
+The challenger made a rare attempt to include a "J" in the letter combo, but it backfired," u/sy1971ofJapan pointed out on 'Wheel of Fortune' Reddit forum. "'A, J' in that situation made no sense.
 J is in most cases going to be the first letter, and nothing there looked like a J word," u/justmahl added.
 "McKenzie probably thought the first word was JUST, though it didn't have an S in it," u/NewBuzzyBee chimed in.

-You can watch the moment here.
+You can watch the disappointing game here.

-More on Market Realist
+More on Market Realist:

 Wheel of Fortune player lost $50,000 over one word — confused viewers blamed Pat Sajak for it